 Finally, you could ask whether they need help with technical matters or with invoicing.

-With these choices, your IVR call tree now already has 8 branches.
-These eight branches can now direct the callers into eight different queues.
+With the above options, and assuming you offer your service in two languages, your IVR call tree already has 8 branches.
+These eight branches will direct the callers into eight different queues.

 IVR Scripts and IVR Prompts

-For each stage in your call tree, you of course have to define the message that the customer will hear and how they will respond.
-This is known as an IVR script, which consists of IVR Prompts ie. messages.
-The prompts can either be recorded (typically as an MP3) human voice or you can just type in the message you want to hear and a robot will read it out loud.
+For each stage in your call tree, you have to define the message that the customer will hear and how they will respond.
+This is known as an IVR script, which consists of IVR Prompts i.e., messages.
+The prompts can either be a recorded human voice (typically as an MP3), or you can just type in the message you want to hear and a robot will read it aloud.

-A speech enabled IVR lets your customer respond by talking on their phone instead of typing.
+A speech-enabled IVR lets your customer respond by talking on their phone instead of dialling options.
 The system then uses natural language processing to convert the speech to text.
-Using a conversational IVR is good service for example when customers would otherwise have to type a long series of numbers (such as a loyalty card number).
+Using a conversational IVR can be useful for example when customers would otherwise have to type a long series of numbers (such as a loyalty card number).

-Decision trees in chatbots can perform the same function as an IVR for customers who opt not to to call by phone.
-A good IVR flow builder allows you to carefully plan the customers' journey through the IVR system.
-These are some of the features a good IVR flow builder should include:
+Decision trees in chatbots can perform the same function as an IVR for customers who don't call by phone.
+An IVR flow builder allows you to carefully plan the customers' journey through the IVR system.
+A good IVR flow builder should include these features:

-Interested in optimizing your contact center with a flexible IVR that you can easily customise yourself?
-Get a free trial or find out more about LeadDesk's Customer Service solution.
-If you'd like to find out more about the whole automatic call & messaging distribution process, take a closer look at our full guide on the topic.Get a Free Trial Full guide on AC&MD
+Optimise your contact center with a flexible IVR that you can easily customise yourself.
+If you'd like to find out more about the whole Automatic Call & Messaging Distribution process, take a closer look at our full guide on the topic.Get a Free Trial Full guide on AC&MD